 Upper School Student Voices hosted their first assembly of the year last week entitled “Black at Westridge.”
 The assembly was a testimonial-based presentation that gave students a chance to hear from Black and African American students, alumnae, faculty, and staff about what it is like to be Black at Westridge.
 “We wanted to deliver this assembly through the eyes of the Black community and all of its diverse perspectives so that people really understand what it’s like to be Black on a private school campus,” said Student Voices Co-Head Olivia Q. '22.
 “Our goal was to create transparency when it comes to the connection between the new Instagram account Black at Westridge, the BLM movement, and institutionalized racism in independent schools.”

-The assembly took its name from the BlackatWestridge Instagram account that was created by alumnae over the summer as part of a nationwide social media movement to provide a forum for BIPOC (Black, Indigenous, People of Color) to share their experiences of institutionalized racism in private schools.
+The assembly took its name from the BlackatWestridge Instagram account that was created by an anonymous current or past community member over the summer as part of a nationwide social media movement to provide a forum for BIPOC (Black, Indigenous, People of Color) to share their experiences of institutionalized racism in private schools.

 “As Student Voices, it’s our goal to amplify and uplift marginalized voices,” said Student Voices co-head Danielle D. ’21.
 “My goal for every assembly is to start conversations.
 I hope that makes people more aware of the diversity of experiences at Westridge and starts conversations around that.”